Religion

 Willie Jamieson (center,) and William Irvine (right.)
 Jamieson was a senior "worker."
 Irvine was and is a suppressed memory.

-A Scottish tent preacher named William Irvine invented The Truth in Northern Ireland around 1897.
+A Scottish tent preacher named William Irvine invented The Truth in Ireland around 1897.
 It was the original Way, he said - the one true church established by Jesus, who represented God the creator and ruler of the universe.

 By the late 20th century, "The Truth" had become the one true way, a nameless Biblical church without origin.
 It was, in the teaching, the church that Jesus had established as told in the Bible.